netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **Is there a free version of the app?**

 Yes.
-Dashboards, historical charts, solar forecasting, and data export remain free.
+Dashboards, historical charts, solar estimates, Developer API and enhanced data downloads remain free.
 Only advanced features (automations, dynamic tariffs, utility integrations, and diagnostics) require a subscription.

 ---